rkm-ravi94/awesome-devops-interview/Jenkins.md

 #### Question: Name any 10 Jenkins Plugins.
 **Answer:**
-Jenkins offers a vast array of plugins extending its functionality, enabling integrations, and enhancing capabilities.
+Jenkins offers a vast array of plugins extending its functionality, enabling integrations, and enhancing capabilities. <br>
 Here are 10 examples:
-Pipeline: Facilitates defining jobs as code in Jenkinsfile.
+* Pipeline: Facilitates defining jobs as code in Jenkinsfile.
-Git: Provides Git integration for source code management.
+* Git: Provides Git integration for source code management.
-Email Extension: Allows customizable email notifications.
+* Email Extension: Allows customizable email notifications.
-Artifactory: Enables integration with Artifactory for artifact management.
+* Artifactory: Enables integration with Artifactory for artifact management.
-GitHub: Provides integration with GitHub repositories.
+* GitHub: Provides integration with GitHub repositories.
-Docker: Offers Docker support for Jenkins jobs.
+* Docker: Offers Docker support for Jenkins jobs.
-AWS: Enables interaction with Amazon Web Services.
+* AWS: Enables interaction with Amazon Web Services.
-Slack: Facilitates notifications and interaction with Slack.
+* Slack: Facilitates notifications and interaction with Slack.
-JUnit: Allows the parsing and displaying of JUnit test results.
+* JUnit: Allows the parsing and displaying of JUnit test results.
-SonarQube: Facilitates integration with SonarQube for code quality analysis.
+* SonarQube: Facilitates integration with SonarQube for code quality analysis.

 #### Question: Difference between Parallel and Sequential Jobs.
 **Answer:**
-Sequential Execution: Jobs executed one after another in a sequence.
+* Sequential Execution: Jobs executed one after another in a sequence.
-Parallel Execution: Jobs executed concurrently, allowing multiple tasks to run simultaneously.
+* Parallel Execution: Jobs executed concurrently, allowing multiple tasks to run simultaneously.
 Use sequential for dependent tasks and parallel for independent tasks or to speed up the overall build time by leveraging available resources efficiently.

 #### Question: How to trigger job outside of Jenkins.